Published on November 23, 2012

 While there was no evidence in court that LeBlanc ever abused those he may have had dealings with in a line of work as a probation officer, the abuse he committed on the victims did continue after he had left the priesthood.

-Meanwhile, aside from the criminal charges, civil suits have also been filed against the Roman Catholic Archdiocese of Halifax and the Diocese of Yarmouth relating to LeBlanc.
+Meanwhile, aside from the criminal charges, civil suits were also filed against the Roman Catholic Archdiocese of Halifax and the Diocese of Yarmouth relating to LeBlanc.
 LeBlanc is also named in the civil suits.

 Prior to his sentence being handed down, LeBlanc was asked if he wanted to address the court.
 He declined.
 His lawyer, however, said he takes full responsibility for what had occurred, even though, at the age of 83, he doesn’t remember all of the details as they were presented in court.